Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 Autoregressive Models (gpt-image-1)

-By contrast, gpt-image-1 is an autoregressive model.
-It generates images using the exact same principle as GPT generating text — predicting the next token — with no denoising involved whatsoever.
+On the other hand, gpt-image-1 is an autoregressive model.
+It generates images using exactly the same principle as GPT generating text — predicting the next token — with no denoising involved whatsoever.

-In other words, it applies the same approach used for LLM text generation to images.
+In other words, it applies the same approach as LLM text generation to images.

 Property Diffusion Autoregressive